 Most importantly, don’t forget your daily sunscreen!
 According to the Skin Cancer Foundation, using an SPF 15 sunscreen daily can lower your risk of developing melanoma by 50 percent.

 Amaris B Clinic’s Medical Director Dr Ivan Puah has over 20 years of clinical experience.
 His “30% science, 70% art” approach to aesthetic treatments has earned him and his practice multiple accolades.
-He’s also the appointed trainer for doctors on injectables such as Botox and fillers by Merz Singapore, Allergan Singapore.
+He’s also the appointed trainer for doctors on cosmetic injectables such as injectable neurotoxins and dermal fillers by Merz Singapore and Allergan Singapore.